 Why is adolescence a critical time for preventing drug addiction?

-As noted previously, early use of drugs increases a person's chances of more serious drug abuse and addiction.
-Remember, drugs change brains - and this can lead to addiction and other serious problems.
-So preventing early use of drugs or alcohol may reduce the risk of progressing to later abuse and addiction.
+As noted previously, early use of drugs increases a person's chances of becoming addicted.
+Remember, drugs change the brain—and this can lead to addiction and other serious problems.
+So, preventing early use of drugs or alcohol may go a long way in reducing these risks.

-Risk of drug abuse increases greatly during times of transition, such as changing schools, moving, or divorce.12 If we can prevent drug abuse, we can prevent drug addiction.
-In early adolescence, when children advance from elementary through middle school, they face new and challenging social and academic situations.
-Often during this period, children are exposed to abusable substances such as cigarettes and alcohol for the first time.
-When they enter high school, teens may encounter greater availability of drugs, drug abuse by older teens, and social activities where drugs are used.
+Risk of drug use increases greatly during times of transition.
+For an adult, a divorce or loss of a job may increase the risk of drug use.
+For a teenager, risky times include moving, family divorce, or changing schools.35 When children advance from elementary through middle school, they face new and challenging social, family, and academic situations.
+Often during this period, children are exposed to substances such as cigarettes and alcohol for the first time.
+When they enter high school, teens may encounter greater availability of drugs, drug use by older teens, and social activities where drugs are used.
+When individuals leave high school and live more independently, either in college or as an employed adult, they may find themselves exposed to drug use while separated from the protective structure provided by family and school.

-Can science-validated programs prevent drug addiction in youth?
+Can research-based programs prevent drug addiction in youth?

 Yes.
-The term "science-validated" means that these programs have been rationally designed based on current knowledge, rigorously tested, and shown to produce positive results.
-Scientists have developed a broad range of programs that positively alter the balance between risk and protective factors for drug abuse in families, schools, and communities.
-Research has shown that science-validated programs, such as those described in NIDA's Preventing Drug Use among Children and Adolescents: A Research-Based Guide for Parents, Educators, and Community Leaders, can significantly reduce early use of tobacco, alcohol, and illicit drugs.
+The term research-based or evidence-based means that these programs have been designed based on current scientific evidence, thoroughly tested, and shown to produce positive results.
+Scientists have developed a broad range of programs that positively alter the balance between risk and protective factors for drug use in families, schools, and communities.
+Studies have shown that research-based programs, such as described in NIDA’s Principles of Substance Abuse Prevention for Early Childhood: A Research-Based Guide and Preventing Drug Use among Children and Adolescents: A Research-Based Guide for Parents, Educators, and Community Leaders, can significantly reduce early use of tobacco, alcohol, and other drugs.37 Also, while many social and cultural factors affect drug use trends, when young people perceive drug use as harmful, they often reduce their level of use.38

 These prevention programs work to boost protective factors and eliminate or reduce risk factors for drug use.
-The programs are designed for various ages and can be designed for individual or group settings, such as the school and home.
-There are three types of programs -
+The programs are designed for various ages and can be used in individual or group settings, such as the school and home.
+There are three types of programs:

 - Universal programs address risk and protective factors common to all children in a given setting, such as a school or community.

-- Selective programs target groups of children and teens who have factors that further increase their risk of drug abuse.
+- Selective programs are for groups of children and teens who have specific factors that put them at increased risk of drug use.

-- Indicated programs are designed for youth who have already begun abusing drugs.
+- Indicated programs are designed for youth who have already started using drugs.